FunForks/bingo/Notes.md

 This replaces the current Bingo! button with Start New Game.

+A player who requests a card while a game is in progress receives an array of drawn items at the same time as the card data.
+Long polling also starts automatically, so that they are kept up to date as new items are drawn.
+However, the Bingo! button is blocked, so a player cannot claim to win a game that they did not play from the beginning

 TODO

-1. A player who requests a card while a game is in progress should receive an array of drawn items at the same time as the card data.
-Long polling should also start automatically, so that they are kept up to date as new items are drawn.

-  They should see a button Join Game In Progress.
-If they click on this:
-  * The Join Game button should be replaced by a Bingo! button
-  * All items that have already been drawn should be matched in their display
-  * The table should become interactive: now the player has to press items as they are called

-2. Highlight winning Bingo lines
+1. Highlight winning Bingo lines
-3. Detect multiple winning lines, if present
+2. Detect multiple winning lines, if present
-4. Utter the winner's name
-5. Set an item to matched when pressed, even if that item has not been drawn.
+3. Set an item to matched when pressed, even if that item has not been drawn.
 (Perhaps show it in a different colour?).
 When the player press Bingo!, remove the "match" from all mistaken items.
-6. Show a countdown progress bar before the first item is drawn.
+4. Show a countdown progress bar before the first item is drawn.
-7. Show a button to press if textToSpeech audio is not permitted to play until the user interacts with the page
+5. textToSpeech audio is not permitted until the user interacts with the page.
+Add a button for the player to press so that sound is activated.
+6. Use images as prompts or as cues, so that the player must select the image that matches the name, or vice versa.
+When matched, both the image and the word will appear.
+7. Handle error if backend is not running.